 Rachel wowed a full MOTM session room last year with an overview of the University of Utah’s big pivot to a recurring giving emphasis (including its all-recurring-gift-ask phonathon program).
 How’s it going?
 Rachel returns with some brand-new data and an update on the recurring giving successes at the University of Utah.

-Selective AI Strategies for Greater Annual Giving Efficiency
+Selective AI Strategies for Annual Giving and Advancement Services

 Draft letter copy, draft everything copy, long Excel formulas, graphic designs, and a whole lot more.
 AI won’t replace you, but some of its time-saving shortcuts can help make your annual giving work more efficient.
-Join Bob for a run-down of some of his favorite AI hacks for annual giving.
+Join Bob and Rodger for a run-down of some of their favorite AI hacks for annual giving and advancement services.

 Tracking Requests – Creating Visibility and Accountability through Functionality

-Zac Spurlin, University of the Pacific, Chris Meneses, Caltech
+Zac Spurlin, University of the Pacific, Chris Meneses, Caltech, and Valerie Nguyen, CSU Dominguez Hills

 What to do When Your Donor Wants to Donate An Island in Canada

+We will attempt to simplify the challenges of accepting in-kind gifts, from the simple gifts of cars to more complex gifts like real estate, boats, planes, and more.
 We will attempt to demystify the mysterious when accepting the “weird and bizarre.”
 We will begin the discussion by reviewing the importance of gift acceptance committees and policies.
-And then we will dive into areas of specific concern these days, including:
+How to gracefully say “NO” and then we will dive into areas of specific concern these days, including:

-✔ Gifts you should think twice about before accepting, like timeshares, life insurance, closely held stock, and certain bequests.
+✔ Gifts you should think twice about before accepting, like timeshares, life insurance, closely held stock, and certain bequests, and how to say “NO” to an in-kind gift gracefully.

 What’s the Big Deal?
 Key Differences Between a Call Center & an Engagement Center